erSubhashThapa/100daysofcode/r2-log.md

   ## Get Rid Of The Space Between Text Input and Submit

   Here's some [tricks for getting rid of the space](https://css-tricks.com/fighting-the-space-between-inline-block-elements/) between inline block elements.
-I guess inputs have ann inline-block display by default, but I'm not sure how to check what they default to.
-For mine, I just got ride of the smace in my html even though I don't like the look in the html.
+I guess inputs have an inline-block display by default, but I'm not sure how to check what they default to.
+For mine, I just got rid of the space in my html even though I don't like the look in the html.

   ## Dev Tools CSS Tricks

-  Sometomes I forget how to write selectors.
+  Sometimes I forget how to write css selectors.
 If you inspect an element you can see that selector here:

   <img src="log_imgs/selector_4-15.PNG"  width="300"/>